QUICK START GUIDE FOR BEGINNERS

 Pick a legendary creature you like.
 It becomes your commander.

-Add 99 other cards that are either basic land cards (as many as you need) or cards with no other symbol than the ones you see on your commander card that you chose in step 1 (but only one of each, not more!).
+Add 99 other different cards that are either basic land cards (as many as you need) or cards wearing no other color symbol in their cost and text than the ones you see on your commander card, that you chose in step 1 (but only one of each card if they're not supertyped "Basic", not more!).

-Find a friend, or just someone who plays this too!
+Find a friend, or just someone who plays this too and did the same!

 Start the game with your commanders apart in the command zone, the rest of the game happens like any other Magic The Gathering game!